 It is a highly selective program; students must meet the admission requirements of both the School of Law and the Lundquist College of Business.
 Admission is allowed only for the fall term.
 Prospective students should consult the admissions staff of both the School of Law and the MBA program.
 Students interested in sustainability may obtain a JD/MBA with a sustainability specialization in both areas.
 For more information, visit the MBA website and JD website.

 Students who wish to pursue both an MBA and master of accounting degree may do so concurrently if they meet the admissions requirements for both.
 Concurrent MBA/MActg students may save as much as two terms compared with the time required for both degrees independently.
 For more information, visit the website.

 MBA/MA or MS in Conflict and Dispute Resolution

 Business students may augment their management skills by developing expertise in the management of conflict.
 The master of arts or master of science in conflict and dispute resolution is structured to prepare a new generation of practitioners, educators, and scholars.
 Grounded in dispute resolution theory, the program combines broad interdisciplinary training and opportunities for individualized study and skills development.
 Concurrent MBA/MA or MS students have the option of obtaining both degrees in three years rather than the four years required if earned separately.
 Students are required to meet the admission requirements of both the schools.
 Admission is allowed only for the fall term.
 Prospective students should consult the admissions staffs of the MBA program and the program in conflict and dispute resolution, housed in the School of Law.
 For more information, visit the website.

-Students interested in both business and the arts should consider furthering their careers with a master of business administration degree and a concurrent master of arts or master of science degree in arts management or nonprofit management.
-The certificates in arts management and nonprofit management are based on the underlying belief that professional arts managers must be familiar with the social, cultural, and ethical contexts of the arts in general—and the business context if combined with an MBA.
+Students interested in both business and the arts should consider furthering their careers with a master of business administration degree and a concurrent certificate in arts management or nonprofit management.
+The certificates in arts management and nonprofit management are based on the underlying belief that professional arts and nonprofit managers must be familiar with the social, cultural, and ethical contexts of the arts in general—and the business context if combined with an MBA.
 Students are required to meet the admission requirements for both programs.
 Applications are reviewed on a rolling basis in fall, winter and spring terms.
 Prospective students should consult the admissions staffs of the MBA program and the School of Planning, Public Policy and Management.
 For more information, visit the website.

 The Charles H. Lundquist College of Business seeks diversity in its student population and evaluates applicants on their strengths.
 The college is interested in applicants’ general intellectual ability, initiative and resourcefulness, creativity, seriousness of purpose, maturity, and capacity for growth.
 Oral and written communication skills are important.
-Students should have demonstrated a capacity for quantitative thinking and be able to take an orderly, analytical approach to solving problems and to generating alternative solutions.
+Students should have demonstrated a capacity for quantitative thinking and be able to take an orderly, analytical approach to solving problems and generating alternative solutions.
 The ability to derive ideas from various sources and see important relationships is essential.
 Students should be self-motivated, with persistence and drive, and with some understanding of the broad social, political, and economic implications of decisions and actions.
-Work experience is highly desirable.
+For MBA students, work experience is highly desirable.

-The admission process is based on
+The admission process is based on these factors:

-- Completion of essay questions included in the application package
+- Completion of essay questions included in the application

 - Work experience or demonstrated leadership ability